nanopool/nanominer/README.md

 ### dagSer
 Optional parameter for Ethash, Etchash and KawPow algorithms.
 This parameter accepts the values _true_ or _false_ (the default is _false_).
-If this parameter is set to _true_ then the DAG will be generated sequentionaly on each GPU.
+If this parameter is set to _true_ then the DAG will be generated sequentially on each GPU.
 Otherwise all the GPUs generate DAG at the same time.

 ## Configuration File
 The minimum configuration file for Ethereum may contain only a wallet: